 Skip to main content

 While N-gram context checking is fast and effective, it has limitations (short context window, data sparsity).
 Semantic Validation uses deep learning (Transformers) to understand the meaning of the full sentence.
+Semantic Validation uses a Masked Language Model to detect deep context errors by masking each word and comparing model predictions against the original.
+This is the AI-powered strategy at priority 70 in the validation pipeline.

 How It Works